 - Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD

 - Research Interests

-- Global Social Theory, Decoloniality, Sociology of Immigration, Sociology of Religion, Sociology of Technology, Intersection of Religion and Technology, Race and Identity, Social Integration in Britain, Ethnography, Fortress Europe, Neo-Khaldunian Social Theory, Blood and Organ Donation, Biopolitics, Medical Sociology
+- Global Social Theory, Decoloniality, Sociology of Immigration, Sociology of Religion, Sociology of Technology, Intersection of Religion and Technology, Race and Identity, Social Integration in Britain, Ethnography, Fortress Europe, Neo-Khaldunian Social Theory, Blood and Organ Donation, Grassroots Movements, Medical Sociology, Philanthropy

 PhD in sociology

 2014- 2016: Temporary Lecturer (grade 8), Faculty of Arts and Humanities

 2012- 2016: Seminar Tutor, Sociology Department

 2012-2014: Distance (online) mentor of a MA student in sociology